ansys/pyhps/doc/source/examples/index.rst

      - Submit, monitor and download results of an LS-DYNA job.
    * - :ref:`example_fluent_2d_heat_exchanger`
      - Submit a Fluent solve job to REP.
+   * - :ref:`example_fluent_nozzle`
+     - Submit a Fluent solve job to REP using an execution script.
+   * - :ref:`example_cfx_static_mixer`
+     - Submit a CFX solve job to REP using an execution script.
    * - :ref:`example_python_two_bar`
      - Create a REP project solving a Two-Bar Truss problem with Python.